unknown321/wampy/USAGE.md

 ## Usage

-Use "Hold" toggle to enable/disable wampy.
+Use "Hold" toggle to enable/disable Wampy.

 <img src="images/switch.png" alt="here is the switch">

-While wampy is running, default locking functionality is disabled - buttons and touchscreen are working.
+While Wampy is running, default locking functionality is disabled - buttons and touchscreen are working.

 Holding volume button to rapidly change volume doesn't work.
 Volume is changed per button press in 1% intervals (~2 points in default player terms).